Formative Research in India to Inform Behavior Change Communications Strategies

 As part of its strategy in India, SHOPS Plus uses behavior change communication to increase demand for family planning and tuberculosis treatment products and services.
 Formative research in these areas has been used to identify key barriers and behavioral patterns around the use of these products and services, in order to inform the development of tailored communications messages.

 Family Planning: The use of short acting contraceptive methods (e.g. condoms, pills) has been declining among young urban users in the lower socio-economic groups, and the unmet need for modern contraceptives is highest in this segment.
 The project aims to increase demand for short-acting contraceptive methods through a comprehensive behavior change communication campaign.
-The formative research is geared towards understanding patterns of contraceptive use, barriers to use, decision-making around family planning, and normative beliefs, to inform the development of mass media and digital campaigns, and workplace and community interventions.
+The formative research was geared towards understanding patterns of contraceptive use, barriers to use, decision-making around family planning, and normative beliefs, to inform the development of mass media and digital campaigns, and workplace and community interventions.

 Tuberculosis: Awareness about tuberculosis symptoms and standards for care are low, and stigma associated with tuberculosis is poorly understood or addressed.
 Poor health-seeking behaviors of individuals with tuberculosis symptoms leads to increased delays in diagnosis, worsening of symptoms and increased costs for care.
-The purpose of the formative research is to identify barriers, including that of stigma, associated with tuberculosis health-seeking behavior, standards for care, and treatment adherence.
-Findings are being used to develop a mass media campaign in collaboration with the Central Tuberculosis Division of the Government of India.
+The purpose of the formative research was to identify barriers, including that of stigma, associated with tuberculosis health-seeking behavior, standards for care, and treatment adherence.
+Findings were used to develop a mass media campaign in collaboration with the Central Tuberculosis Division of the Government of India.

 Family Planning: What are the key barriers to use of short-acting methods?
 What are current patterns of use and decision-making around family planning?
 What are the social normative beliefs, and the barriers and facilitators that shape attitudes and behavior?